 The Old Town (Vieux Nice) –

-From Castle Hill, it’s only a short walk into the heart of Nice, its charming old town.
-There’s not much to do here other than get lost amongst the narrow, winding alleyways.
+From Castle Hill, it’s only a short walk into the heart of Nice’s charming old town.
+There’s not much to do here other than get lost amongst the narrow, winding streets…

-So I simply followed my eyes and ears around the maze of streets, spotting many wonderful shops and bakeries along the way.
+Therefore, I simply followed my eyes and ears around the maze of buildings, spotting many wonderful shops and bakeries along the way.
 Other highlights that I stumbled upon included the City Courthouse (Palais de Justice) and the old Baroque Cathedral in Place Rossetti Square.

 I opted to eat at Fenocchio’s because of its huge selection of flavors, but to be honest I would have been quite happy to sample a cone from them all!